stijnsanders/xxm/Delphi/gecko/readme_debugging.txt

-Though a xxmGeckoDev.xpi file is available for install, when debugging the xxmGeckoDev.dpr project, it's advised to install xxmGeckoDev.dll 'the hard way':
+Though a xxmGeckoDev.xpi file is available for install, when debugging the xxmGeckoDev.dpr project, it's advised to install xxmGeckoDev.dll 'the hard way' to ensure firefox.exe loads the same DLL file as the debugger is listening for:

 - Put "xxmGeckoDev.dll" and "xxmGeckoDev.xpt" in the
   "components" folder of the FireFox folder, typically